-specifically designed for personality detection tasks, to have a fair comparison, they used the same exact psychological lexicons as SPDFiT (i.e., the LIWC, MRC, and SPLICE).
-Settings 6-8 depict alternative pseudo-labeling methods that use logistic regression (Lee's 2013), Lasso regression (Hastie et al. 2009), or Ridge regression for pseudo-labeling.
-Unlike SPDFiT, these pseudo-labeling methods are not equipped with a quality assessment metric to filter out low-quality labels.
-We also included three BERT (Devlin et al. 2019) settings, the aforementioned BERT-Base and PersonaBERT, plus an intermediate setting only further pretrained on 1BWord (but not Sentiment140) before being fine-tuned on PANDORA training data (settings 9-11).
+PersonaBERT, plus an intermediate setting only further pre-trained on 1BWord (but not Sentiment140) before being fine-tuned on PANDORA training data (settings 9-11).
 In setting 12, we replaced CNN-LSTM with just a Bi-LSTM.
-Finally, setting 13 used a Doc2vec (Le and Mikolov 2014)-like BERT-Base, this setting too signified the impact of no domain-specific pretraining.
-The BERT, Doc2Vec, and Bi-LSTM settings did not use character-level embeddings.
+Finally, setting 13 used a Doc2vec (Le and Mikolov 2014) - like BERT-Base, this setting too signified the impact of no domain-specific pre-training.
+The BERT, Doc2Vec, and Bi-LSTM settings did not utilize character-level embeddings.